 The product(s) conforming to the requirements of this standard may be certified as per the conformity assessment schemes under the provisions of the Bureau of Indian Standards Act, 2016 and the Rules and Regulations framed thereunder, and the product(s) may be marked with the Standard Mark.

 12 SAMPLING

-Unless otherwise agreed upon between the purchaser and the manufacturer, the sampling plan and criterion for conformity given in Annex A shall be followed.
+Unless otherwise agreed upon between the purchaser and the manufacturer, the sampling plan and criterion for conformity given in Annex B shall be followed.

+ANNEX A

+(Clause 2)

+LIST OF REFERRED STANDARDS